grmlin/gremlinjs-website/src/guides.md

 [Download](https://github.com/grmlin/gremlinjs-jquery) at Github, see the [jQuery Docs](api.html#available-extensions_jquery) for details.

-## Building Extensions
+## Building Modules

-Building extensions is easy.
-Create an object that implements the [`IExtension`](api.html#api-reference_iextension) interface and register the extension.
+Building modules is easy.
+Create an object that implements the [`IModule`](api.html#api-reference_iextension) interface and create a module with `Gremlin.Module`.

-Each extension has to provide two methods, `.bind()` and `.extend()`.
-Extensions won't be instantiated or called in a special context, extending <span class="gremlinjs">gremlin.js</span> in a meaningful way is your task.
+Each module has to provide two methods, `.bind()` and `.extend()`.
+The methods won't be called in a special context, use the passed contexts to create one if you need one.
-If you created the extension add it with `G.registerExtension()`.

 If you're interested what the <span class="gremlinjs">gremlin.js</span> does with the included extension, read the code of the extension already available for <span class="gremlinjs">gremlin.js</span>.

 ### .bind()

-Binds the extension to a gremlin instance.
+Binds the module to a specific gremlin instance.
 Do whatever yout want to do with a gremlins instance in here.

 [API docs](api.html#api-reference_iextension_iextension-bind)